 Unfortunately, you're also required to pay taxes on your home.
 Property taxes,7 which are calculated as a percentage of your home's value, will vary depending on where you live.

 Clearly, the decision to rent or buy a home depends on many factors.
 There's no cookie cutter answer that works for everyone.
 You'll have to evaluate your financial situation, lifestyle, and goals to decide what's right for you.
-But to make the decision easier, you can use this great rent versus own calculator8 from the New York Times to crunch all of these numbers and figure out if owning or renting a home is better for your situation.
+But to make the decision easier, you can use this great rent versus own calculator to crunch the numbers and figure out if owning or renting a home is better for your situation.
 And if you have specific questions about whether you're ready to purchase a home, you can always speak with one of our Synovus Mortgage Specialists.
 Just click here to find one near you.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.